JannemanDev/MonitorIotaNode/README.md

 # Installation
 1. Pick the correct build (For `Synology DS720+ NAS` use `linux-x64-net5.0` and ignore the `no version information available` warning, for `Ubuntu` use `linux-x64-net5.0`)
 2. Run `MonitorIotaNode` will create an empty `settings.json` file with default values.
 Review it and fill in the placeholder texts.
+You can find the Pushover `UserKey` when you login on Pushover.
+For the `ApiKey` you first have to [Create an Application/API Token](https://pushover.net/apps/build).
 3. Run again

 # Settings